Frequently Asked Questions

 5.All other students in order of closeness of their home to the school.

 HOW IS PERMANENT PLACE OF ADDRESS DEFINED FOR ENROLMENT AT STRATHMORE SECONDARY COLLEGE?

 Permanent place of address is the address a child permanently resides at with a custodial parent or legal guardian at the time of enrolment.
 Proof of permanent place of address will require families to supply appropriate evidence and, in some cases, a Statutory Declaration.

 I LIVE OUTSIDE OF STRATHMORE SECONDARY COLLEGE’S ENROLMENT BOUNDARY.
 CAN I STILL APPLY FOR ENTRY INTO STRATHMORE SECONDARY COLLEGE?

 Yes, you may apply for entry to the school.
 The above criteria will determine acceptance of your enrolment application.

 WHO CAN I CONTACT FOR FURTHER INFORMATION?

-You can contact Rebecca Oosterhof, Enrolment Officer. if you have questions about applying for a place in Year 7 for 2018.
+You can email Rebecca Oosterhof, Enrolment Officer, if you have questions about applying for a place in Year 7 for 2019.